inngest/inngest/README.md

 - Code within each `step.run` is automatically retried on error.
 - Each `step.run` is individually executed via HTTPS ensuring errors do not result in lost work from previous steps.
 - State from previous steps is memoized so code within steps is not re-executed on retries.
-- Functions can `sleep` for hours, days or months.
+- Functions can `sleep` for hours, days, or months.
 Inngest stops execution and continues at the exactly the right time.
 - Events can trigger one or more functions via [fan-out](https://www.inngest.com/docs/guides/fan-out-jobs)

 Learn more about writing Inngest functions in [our documentation](https://www.inngest.com/docs).